-Student Date School

-Parents and Students:

-Your child's teachers will be using email for class assignments this year and in future years as long as the student is enrolled in Dare County Schools.
-Since school-assigned, individual email accounts are now an option for Dare County Schools' students, your approval is necessary for your child to participate.

-The use of email by individual students is not specifically included in the Dare County Schools Information Technology Resource Use regulation which you approve separately (see page 39).
-This form serves as an addendum to your approval of the Dare County Schools - Acceptable Use of the Internet.

-With your permission, your student will be assigned his or her own username and will be allowed to send and receive email.
-All district policies are still in effect, and apply, as indicated in the Information Technology Resource Use Policy.
-Every attempt has been made to provide safe, secured student email, however it is still the responsibility of users to follow all school rules, as well as teacher directions and procedures and to report any inappropriate use or material to school personnel.

-As explained in the Acceptable Use Regulation, the use of school technology, networks, and Internet services does not create any expectation of privacy.
-Dare County Schools reserves the right to search and/or monitor any information, created, accessed, sent, received, and/or stored in any format by students on school equipment.

-By signing below you are indicating that you understand and agree to follow the district and school policies as detailed above and in board policies 3225/7320 and their supporting regulations.
-To read the entire policy and regulations, see pages 33-38 of this booklet or look online at: http://www.dcs.daretolearn.org

-Printed Student Name Student Signature Date n for my child to use the student email se d by the school system. ervices referred to I DO NOT grant permission for my child to use the student email services referred to above to be provided by the school system.
-Printed Parent Name Parent Signature Date

-PLEASE SIGN AND RETURN TO YOUR CHILD'S SCHOOL
+Student Date School Parents and Students: as the student is enrolled be using email for class assignments this year and in future years in Dare County Schools.
+Since school-assigned, individual email are County Schools' students, your approval is necessary for your county Schools' students. accounts Information Technology vidual students is not specifically included in the Dare County Scho Resource Use regulation which you approve separately (see page dum to your approval of the Dare County Schools - Acceptable 39).
+This send and receive email.
+Information Technology secured student email, h our student will be assigned his or her own username and will be a All district policies are still in effect, and apply, as indicated in the Resource Use Policy.
+Every attempt has been made to provide safe owever it is still the responsibility of users to follow all school rules I procedures and to report any inappropriate use or material to sch e, s, as well Internet services does no otable Use Regulation, the use of school technology, networks, and create any expectation of privacy.
+Dare County Schools reserve onitor any information, created, accessed, sent, received, and/or son school equipment. s the policies as detailed abov e indicating that you understand and agree to follow the district and and in board policies 3225/7320 and their supporting regulations diregulations, see pages 33-38 of this booklet or look online at: arn.org Printed Student Name Student Signature Date ermission for my child to use the student email services referred to provided by the school system. ) nt permission for my child to use the student email services pove to be provided by the school system.
+Printed Parent Name Parent Signature Date PLEASE SIGN AND RETURN TO YOUR CHILD'S SCHOOL